 Thankfully, we found him and he let us ride in the hatchback of Ricky’s white volvo, piled amongst all his baggage.
 Unsurprisingly, the ride to the hostel was much more than “take a right, then turn left” and as we drove through the menacing streets of Guat City, I accepted the fact that we would have died without Enrique.

 At the hostel, a guy named Juan took our quetzales and set us up in a room on the second floor.
-There were no other guests, other than Juan’s prostitute, who looked like a BRATZ doll.
+There were no other guests, other than Juan’s girlfriend, who looked like a BRATZ doll.
 It was warm, so we slept with the door to the roof propped open.
 In the middle of the night, I woke to the sounds of gunfire in the streets below.

 Keeping with the trend of my life, the next 7 days were an endless pursuit to be kidnapped or murdered.
 We started in Isla de Flores, a quaint little city of cobbled streets and pastel buildings where lots and lots of drugs are sold.
 Another guy named Juan, who owned a boat, offered to take us for a ride—anywhere we wanted.